How to Stay Clean Without Running Water

 Good personal hygiene is extremely important to our overall physical and mental health and can help prevent the spread of diseases.
 But how do we do this without running water?
 While the term hygiene covers a lot of ground, we'll focus on the washing of hands and body.
 A little preparation today will allow you to do both should the faucets stop delivering water to your home.
 The steps are pretty easy, and you probably have most of what you need at home anyway but having a plan ready to go will help ease some of the stress.

-Finding a non-potable water source
+Finding and treating non-potable water sources

 Water storage is a precious commodity.
 You can use it to wash up, but do you really want to?
 Make sure you find a reliable non-potable water source ahead of time - before you need it.
 Pre-planning will make riding out this type of emergency much easier.